Appendicitis is inflammation and infection of the appendix.

 - Sometimes laparoscopy

 If the diagnosis is not clear, doctors may do laparoscopy, in which a small viewing scope is put through the wall of the abdomen to look inside.
 If appendicitis is found during laparoscopy, doctors can remove the appendix using the laparoscope.
 Alternatively, especially in children whose symptoms and examination findings are not typical of appendicitis, doctors may simply do repeated physical examinations.
 Seeing whether the symptoms and tenderness are getting worse or better with time may help doctors decide whether appendicitis is present.
+Doctors also note the order in which the symptoms appear.

 If children are not treated, appendicitis rarely can go away on its own.
 Usually, however, untreated appendicitis progresses and causes peritonitis, an abdominal abscess, and sometimes death.